XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_XiaoxiaoRen.md

 * What tasks I worked on:

+  * Find the game music which will be used in the game(include voice of game character and background music).
+  * Find level completion pictures.

 * What I plan to work on next:

+  * Add game music.
+  * Finish command pattern.

 * What tasks are blocked waiting on another team member:

+  * Waiting for GamePage of Level 2.

 * XP Core Value I keep:

+  **Communication** : Work out the game details in group meeting.

 ## Week 3